pachterlab/FFP_2025/README.md

 An example input anndata object is provided, with the fitting code, for each of the gene fits shown in Figure 4, in gene_fitting.

 Clustering scripts that were used to subset cells from the filtered RNA data are given in data_processing.

+The raw data for the 10x, 2018 dataset can be downloaded from: https://figshare.com/articles/dataset/10X_protein_and_mRNA_counts/9912734/1?file=17826998